Evidence-Based Treatment

 IN PROVO, UTAH

-When the worry won't stop and medications only take the edge off, TMS offers a new path.
-By calming overactive brain circuits, TMS helps quiet the constant alarm signals that fuel generalized anxiety, panic attacks, and social anxiety.
+When the worry won't stop and medications only take the edge off, our MagVenture MagPro R30 TMS protocol offers a new path.
+By calming overactive brain circuits, magnetic stimulation helps quiet the constant alarm signals that fuel generalized anxiety, panic attacks, and social anxiety.

 6.8M